se-edu/learningresources/contents/security/cryptography.md

 #### The RSA Cryptosystem

 [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) is one of the earliest and most widely used public key cryposystems.
-It is based off the integer factorization problem; Given 2 large primes `p` and `q`, it is easy to compute the product `pq`, but difficult to factor `pq`.
+Its one-way function is the integer factorization problem; Given 2 large primes `p` and `q`, it is easy to compute the product `pq`, but difficult to factor `pq`.
 The [first article of this 2-part series  ](http://doctrina.org/How-RSA-Works-With-Examples.html) explains how RSA works, as well as the minimal number theory required.
-The [follow-up article](http://doctrina.org/Why-RSA-Works-Three-Fundamental-Questions-Answered.html) explains why RSA works by introducing some important theorems in number theory.
+The [follow-up article](http://doctrina.org/Why-RSA-Works-Three-Fundamental-Questions-Answered.html) explains why RSA works by introducing some important results in number theory.

 ## Other Resources